xumingxin7398/cordovaEsptouch/README.md

 "esptouchPlugin.smartConfig" the other time.

-Since ios emulator does not support the SmartConfig feature,so I did not package the i386 architectures in the "Esptouch.framework".You want to remove i386 architectures in "Build Settings->Architectures" and test your project on a real iphone.
+Since ios emulator does not support the SmartConfig feature,so I did not package the i386 architectures in the "Esptouch.framework".You need to remove i386 architectures in "Build Settings->Architectures" and test your project on a real iphone.